Efficient CHAD: Complexity Proof

-This is our final complexity theorem, and our Agda formalisation proves \cref{eq:theorem-cor}.\footnote{The constants used there are $c = 31$, $c' = 5$ and $c'' = 4$; it assumes for simplicity that $\cpoten = 1$.
-We stress that this constant 31 is not meaningful in practice due to our cost model, which is realistic only in that it ascribes non-zero cost to all constant-time operations that could take non-zero time in practice --- some cheap, some more expensive.} Note that \cref{eq:theorem-cor} is the same as \cref{eq:complexity-criterion-generalised} apart from the additional $c''\cdot n+\size{d}$ term on the right-hand side.
-However, this is usually small, because even if a program has many inputs, these are typically organised in data structures rather than being passed as a large set of $n$ separate inputs; for most applications, we feed reverse-mode differentiated code very sparse cotangents $d$ (e.g. basis vectors) for which $\size{d}$ is small.
+This is our final complexity theorem, and our Agda formalisation proves \cref{eq:theorem-cor}.\footnote{The constants used there are $c = 34$, $c' = 5$ and $c'' = 4$; it assumes for simplicity that $\cpoten = 1$.
+We stress that this constant 34 is not meaningful in practice because our cost model does not distinguish between various constant-time operations.} Note that \cref{eq:theorem-cor} is the same as \cref{eq:complexity-criterion-generalised} apart the additional $c'' \cdot n + \size{d}$ term on the right-hand side (as well as inserting the call to $\tRun{}{}$).
+However, this term is usually small, because even if a program has many inputs, these are typically organised in data structures rather than being passed as a large set of $n$ separate inputs; furthermore, for most applications, we feed reverse-mode differentiated code very sparse cotangents $d$ (e.g. basis vectors) for which `$\size{d}$' is small.
+And it is actually unsurprising: realistically, any reverse AD algorithm will need some setup work per argument, if only allocating an array for them, and the incoming cotangent $d$ is typically going to need some processing.
+Our mentioning it explicitly here is just to be faithful to our formalised proof.